JERUKA9/uos/readme.txt

-uos : United OpenLib of Sound.
-UOS unifies the best open-source audio libraries.
+uos : United OpenLib of Sound. uos unifies the best open-source audio libraries.

 For fpc, fpGUI, Lazarus and Delphi.